ChAFTA — Opening new opportunities for Australian products in China

 Australia's already large trade in hides, skins and leather products with China, will benefit from ChAFTA.

-- The 9 per cent tariff on kangaroo hides and skins and the 14 per cent tariff on kangaroo leather are being eliminated by 1 January 2019.
+- The 9 per cent tariff on kangaroo hides and skins and the 14 per cent tariff on kangaroo leather were eliminated by 1 January 2019.

-- More broadly, tariffs of up to 14 per cent on Australian hides and skins are being eliminated between 1 January 2017 and 1 January 2022
+- More broadly, tariffs of up to 14 per cent on Australian hides and skins were eliminated between 1 January 2017 and 1 January 2022

-- accounting for over 75 per cent of Australia's total hide and skin exports to the world and more than ten times larger than our next largest market for hides and skins
+- Exports to China accounted for over 75 per cent of Australia's total hide and skin exports to the world and more than ten times larger than our next largest market for hides and skins

 - Elimination of tariffs on these goods opens great potential for further growth of Australia's market share in China.